dot-layer/blog/content/bookshelf/islr.md

   html_document:
   keep_md: true
 ---

+  > Ranking: :star: :star: :star: :star: :star:

+  > Coding prerequisites : low

+  > Math/stats prerequisites : low

   > Level : easy

-  > Ranking: :star: :star: :star:

-This is a great place to start if you're new to machine learning.
-Without going in the whole R vs Python debate, R is a great language to learn if you're going to be analysing and modelling data.
-This book offers labs and
+# Summary

+This book is mostly interested in supervised learning, the task of using statistical models to predict the relationship between predictors and a response.
+Given there is a function \[f\] that provides a relationship between explanatory variables $X$ and a response variable $Y$, what are statistical methods for estimating
+$f$.

+# Review

+There are two ways steps in the education of a data scientist : understanding statistical models, and putting them in practice.
+This book definitely helps on the practice part, assuming little mathematical or statistical knowledge from the reader.
+This book is a great companion to it's big brother, The Elements of Statistical Learning.
+First of all, R is a great language to start with statistical learning as it's really easy to manipulate data.